Skip to main content

 Out of Balance by

-The outstanding amount to be reconciled.
+The ‘Out of Balance by’ field displays the outstanding amount to be reconciled.

-Upon successful completion of your bank reconciliation, this amount should be 0.00 indicating a balanced reconciliation against your bank statement.
+Upon successful completion of your bank reconciliation, this amount should be 0.00, indicating a balanced reconciliation against your bank statement.

 Reconciled Totals

-Once you have completed reconciling (ticking your reconciliation lines) two options are available:
+Once you have completed reconciling (ticking your reconciliation lines), two options are available:

 Save/Hold

-The 'Save/Hold' button lets you save a partially completed bank reconciliation (for further reconciliation later on).
-It will become available in the list of Partially Completed Bank Reconciliations on the initial 'Bank Reconciliation Search' screen next time you run up the program.
-Only one partially completed bank reconciliation is possible per bank account.
+The ‘Save/Hold' button lets you save a partially completed bank reconciliation (for further reconciliation later on).
+It will become available in the list of 'Partially Completed Bank Reconciliations’ on the initial 'Bank Reconciliation Search' screen next time you run the program.
+Only one partially completed bank reconciliation can be performed per bank account.

 Save/Close